kura/kura.gg/content/eevee-adding-more-structure-to-posts.rst

 .. code-block:: html

     <time datetime="2016-06-25T21:00:00+01:00"
           itemprop="datePublished">
          25 Jun 2016
     </time>

-This element is pretty self explanatory, it is a date both as a universally understood value and in a more user-friendly format that is displayed to the user.
+This element is a date provided as a universally understood value and in a more user-friendly format that is displayed to the user.

 .. code-block:: html